Glebsin/daily-challenge-widget/README.md

 5. precise movement of the widget by arrows

 Todo:
-1. autostart with system
+1. theme customizing
-2. theme customizing
+2. statistic update time

 <sub>727</sub>